 In recent years, Vietnam has emerged as a key player in the footwear manufacturing industry since prices tend to be lower than in China.
 In total, we found 19 factories operating in Vietnam for the label and 11 of them for footwear.
 Aside from China, this country is the largest manufacturer of Hoka shoes.
 One of the advantages of manufacturing in Vietnam comes from its environmentally friendly approach to manufacturing.

 They use eco-friendly manufacturing technology to create their shoes.
-Vietnam has always been one of the countries to emphasize hydroelectricity with it making up 33 percent of its total power generation.
+Vietnam has always been one of the countries to emphasize hydroelectricity, with it making up 33 percent of its total power generation.
 This lowers the amount of unclean energy being used to power its factories, but it also helps with its environmentally friendly manufacturing practices.
-China, in comparison, has a greater reliance on coal for keeping its factories with power.
+China, in comparison, has a greater reliance on coal to keep its factories with power.

 These values matter to Hoka One One, and you can learn more about their values on the environment here.

 Vietnam has a footwear export economy worth $22 billion each year.
 We had a hard time finding exact information on this company from anywhere because Hoka One One likes to hide most of the information surrounding its factories and manufacturing practices.

 We don’t like that, however, because when companies try to hide this information, in some cases, they have a reason for doing it, such as poor factory conditions or other things that could hurt the image of the brand.